New Morning Farm

 Internship Ends: Thanksgiving 2023 with opportunity for ongoing apprenticeship with year round work

 Application Deadline: Please see our website for full application instructions.

-Minimum Length of Stay: Full Season, March/April - Thanksgiving, Please let me know if you're interested in a shorter stay and we can tailor work, responsibility, and compensation
+Minimum Length of Stay: 6 months, Please let me know if you're interested in a shorter stay and we can tailor work, responsibility, and compensation

 The farm is tucked in a hollow in the mountains of South Central Pennsylvania.
 We enjoy a beautiful remote, rural setting for growing produce, while staying connected to the city through our markets.
 This location limits apprentices ability to participate in off farm social activities and life during the height of the growing season(June-September).
 We prioritize creating a community and providing society for each other with weekly potlucks, a trip to the lake, and other group activities based on interests.
 We love good food, and center many of our gatherings around potluck style feasts.
 We all live and work together, you co-workers will also be your housemates.